 There are some “interesting” independent reviews online about this particular school, so I recommend having a good look at them…

-TEFL certificate and experience not required by “considered an asset”
+- TEFL certificate and experience not required but “considered an asset”

 Salary: I couldn’t find reliable information on the salaries for Teach Away.